-Fence Books is also a participating publisher in the National Poetry Series, and through this prize has published books by Rodrigo Toscano, Douglas Kearney, and Jena Osman, among others.
+From 2007 to 2015, Fence Books was publisher in the National Poetry Series, and through this prize has published books by Rodrigo Toscano, Douglas Kearney, and Jena Osman, among others.
 Judges have included Marjorie Welish, Catherine Wagner, C. S. Giscombe, and Bernadette Mayer.

 Fence and Fence Books are programs of Fence Magazine, Incorporated, a nonprofit organization in the state of New York.
 Since 2007, Fence Magazine, Incorporated has been affiliated with the University at Albany and the New York State Writers Institute.

-Board of Directors: Elisa Albert, Bill Clegg, Donald Faulkner, Susie Gilbert, Kelly Kivland, Katy Lederer, Cole Swensen, Lynne Tillman, George Ross, Christopher Stackhouse, Rebecca Wolff
+Board of Directors: Elisa Albert, Bill Clegg, Donald Faulkner, Susie Gilbert, Kelly Kivland, Katy Lederer, Fiona McCrae, Cole Swensen, Lynne Tillman, George Ross, Christopher Stackhouse, Rebecca Wolff

 Editorial Advisory Board: Mary Jo Bang, Anne Carson, Annie Dillard, Brenda Hillman, Jonathan Lethem, Harry Mathews, Ted Mathys, Robert Polito, Christopher Stackhouse, Peter Straub, Marjorie Welish